 We encourage parents to take a real interest in their child's life at school.
 Staff are pleased to discuss progress at any reasonable time, or by appointment.
-Open Evenings are held termly with individual appointments in the autumn term, spring and summer terms.
 Parents evenings are held in the Autumn and Spring terms.
 A written end of year School Report of Achievement is issued at the end of the Summer Term.